authelia/authelia/docs/content/configuration/miscellaneous/server.md

 {{< confkey type="string" syntax="address" default="tcp://:9091/" required="no" >}}

+{{< callout context="danger" title="Important Notes" icon="alert-octagon" >}}
+The [Proxy Integration](../../integration/proxies/introduction.md#important-notes) documentation has important notes on this option for when integrating it with a proxy.
+{{< /callout >}}

 Configures the listener address for the Main HTTP Server.
 The address itself is a listener and the scheme must either be the `unix` scheme or one of the `tcp` schemes.
 It can configure the host, port, and path the listener responds to.

+To configure the path for a unix socket see the address syntax documentation linked above.

-If the path is configured to anything other than `/` Authelia will handle requests for both `/` and the configured path.
+If the path is configured to anything other than `/` requests will be handled for both `/` and the configured path.

-__Examples:__
+For example if configured to `tcp://:9091/authelia` then requests will be handled for both the `/` and `/authelia/` path.

+#### Examples

 ```yaml
 server: